Setting Goals for… Your Brand!

 Brand Effectiveness Metric #1: User Testing

 So your first step might be to do some user testing.
 There are tons of sites that do user testing for websites and interactive materials.
 For branding… not so much.
+You can use something like UsabilityHub, but there’s no guarantee that the people testing your logo or brand element will be from your target audience.

-The goal part is trickier, since the S.M.A.R.T. goal format doesn’t necessarily work here.
+The goal part is trickier since the S.M.A.R.T. goal format doesn’t necessarily work here.
 But you can focus on the things your brand is supposed to accomplish.
 For a logo, I’d ask your audience:

 - What do you think this brand is about?